-Other broker-dealer custodians used by our clients include Fidelity, Pershing and T.D Ameritrade.
-The Adviser has access to institutional brokerage services similar to those described above with Fidelity and T.D.
-Ameritrade.
+Other broker-dealer custodians used by our clients include, but are not limited to, Fidelity Investments and Pershing.
+The Adviser has access to institutional brokerage services similar to those described above with Fidelity Investments.

 By designating Schwab as custodian, for example, (or another broker-dealer custodian), the client should consider whether such a designation may result in certain costs or disadvantages to the client.
 For example, the client may pay higher commissions or transaction fees than may be charged by other broker-dealers or Adviser may not be able to seek best price and execution through the client's designated broker-dealer.